 Theses, Dissertations and Professional Papers: Through the Mansfield Library's partnerships with the Graduate School and the Davidson Honors College, graduate and undergraduate students can make their theses, dissertations, professional papers, and capstone projects and portfolios available via ScholarWorks.

-ScholarWorks current hosts nearly 11,000 graduate student theses, dissertations, and professional papers from 1899 to the present as well as close to 200 undergraduate theses and professional papers from 2010 to the present.
+ScholarWorks current hosts over 12,000 graduate student theses, dissertations, and professional papers from 1899 to the present as well as over 450 undergraduate theses and professional papers from 2010 to the present.

 Thesis, Dissertation, and Capstone Examples: